FabioFortini/OpenchatKataTS/README.md

 If you want to format the whole project with prettier manually.

-### `npm run prisma:generate`
+### `npm run prisma`

-Updates the prisma client code in order to be typesafe and reflect the schema defined in `./prisma/schema.prisma`
+Run Prisma command.
+Through this command it is possible to:
+- Generate the Prisma client code (`npm run prisma generate`)
+- Generate a migration file from differences between the schema

+  and the local database (`npm run prisma migrate dev`)
+- Migrate the database schema (`npm run prisma migrate deploy`)

 ## Code Formatting